fiatconnect/specification/fiatconnect-api.md

 ##### 7.3.2.2.1. `SupportedOperatorEnum`

 Depending on the `allowedValues` field for `operator` in each country, the client SHOULD impose restrictions on the type of data the user can provide for the `operator` field.
 This data should be part of the `SupportedOperatorEnum` provided for each country.
-Below you can find a list of mobile money provider for each country (PS: New mobile money providers can be added).
+Below you can find a list of mobile money provider for each country

+(PS: New mobile money providers can be added).

-###### 7.3.2.2.1.1. `Côte d'Ivoire`
+###### 7.3.2.2.1.1.
+MobileMoney providers for Côte d'Ivoire

 - `ORANGE` - [Orange Money](https://en.wikipedia.org/wiki/Orange_Money)
 - `MOOV` - [Moov Money](https://www.moov-africa.ci/moov-money/)